 - a.
 A pay period shall cover 14 calendar days, shall start on a Friday and end with the second Thursday thereafter, and shall consist of 80 hour work period.
 Employees shall be paid approximately eight (8) days after the end of a pay period, usually on a Friday.
 Employees hired after June 29, 2001, are required to authorize automatic deposit of his or her paycheck to a financial institution of the employee's choice. - b.
 Compensation for each employee for whom compensation is established, shall be paid out of OCERS budget as may be provided by law upon certification by the Chief Executive Officer to the Auditor-Controller that such employee has performed the services set forth in said certificate. - i.
 When an OCERS Direct Employee separates from OCERS service, he/she shall receive all amounts due at the time of separation.
 In the event an OCERS Direct Employee provides less than 72 hours' notice of separation, then all amounts due will be paid within 72 hours of separation. - c.
-The hours worked by an employee must be approved by his or her supervisor prior to being submitted to OCERS' Administrative Services.
-The supervisor approving said
+When an employee separates from OCERS service, he or she shall receive all amounts due at the time of separation.
+In the event an OCERS Direct Employee provides less than 72 hours' notice of separation, then all amounts due will be paid within 72 hours of separation.

-- employee's hours must have knowledge that the hours reported by the employee are accurate. - d.
+- d.
+The hours worked by an employee must be approved by his or her supervisor prior to being submitted to OCERS' Human Resources.
+The supervisor approving said employee's hours must have knowledge that the hours reported by the employee are accurate. - e.
 Time and attendance are reported based upon the Fair Labor Standards Act (FLSA) classification of the employee. - i.
 Non-Exempt Employees (overtime eligible): Non-Exempt employees do not meet the exemption standards of the FLSA.
 Non-Exempt employees will report all hours worked for each day worked using the appropriate payroll codes as outlined in the payroll system when completing their electronic time cards. - ii.
 Exempt Employees (not eligible for overtime): Exempt Employees meet the exemption standards of the FLSA.
 Exempt Employees report their exception time, not hours worked, when completing their electronic time cards.
 Exceptions may include, but are not limited to, Annual Leave, comp time, holiday or any leaves of absence.
 In instances where an absence occurs that is two (2) hours or less, an exception does not need to be reported.